Eventually, you’re going to spill oil or grease on your garage floor, no matter how careful you are.

 - Add laundry soap to a bucket filled with lukewarm water.

-- Add extra powdered detergent on the oil stain and let it set
+- Add extra powdered detergent to the oil stain and let it set.

 - After scrubbing the area with a broom with stiff bristles, rinse the area with a hose at high pressure.

-If you have decided to try to clean with an oven substance, remember that it might not be as strong as specifically-designed degreasers.
-The ovens’ metal, differently from a concrete surface, can easily suffer damage if treated with such aggressive solutions.
+However, remember that oven cleaners aren’t as strong as specifically-designed degreasers.
+The oven’s metal surface is very different than a concrete surface.
+It can easily suffer damage if treated with such aggressive solutions.

-Oven cleaners will remove your oil stain efficiently, but they might need you to leave them to soak for over 10 minutes on the stain itself.
+Oven cleaners will remove grease stains efficiently, but they might need you to leave them to soak for over 10 minutes on the stain itself.
 Afterward, you may proceed with the method we have explained earlier: scrub the stain and rinse at high pressure.
-As mentioned, oven cleaners might not be particularly strong degreasers, and you might need to repeat the whole operation several times to eliminate the stain.
+As mentioned, oven cleaners might not be strong degreasers, and you might need to repeat the whole operation several times to eliminate the stain.

 - Coca-cola (around 1 liter)

 - Start by pouring the litter over the stain and brushing it.
 This mix will dry off any remaining oil.